danbraun/danbraun.me/_pages/index.md

 title: Home
 ---

 You've reached the personal website of Daniel Braun.
+He lives in Wisconsin.
 Content appropriate to share will be deposited here.